Vascular Access

 DRESSING DISRUPTIONS PUT PATIENTS AT RISK

-by more than 12-fold.1 Acquisition of nosocomial catheter-related infections can lead to dire consequences for patients, leading top hospitals to adopt a standardized approach and a “zero tolerance for blood” policy to prevent them.2,3
+A large multicenter study confirmed that dressing disruption on vascular catheter insertions can increase infection risk by more than 12-fold.1 Acquisition of nosocomial catheter-related infections can lead to dire consequences for patients, leading top hospitals to adopt a standardized approach and a “zero tolerance for blood” policy to prevent them.2,3

 THE STATSEAL SOLUTION